Conceptual structure and the growth of scientific knowledge: Materials and Methods

 To identify scientific concepts and map their connections, we used techniques from semantic network analysis, a method of natural language processing.
 In a semantic network, nodes represent words or concepts; connections (or edges) are recorded among nodes when they co-occur in text (e.g., they appear in the same sentence, abstract, or document).
 Semantic network analysis has been widely used in prior research to study a variety of phenomena \citep{christianson2020architecture,dworkin2019emergent,Rule2015}.
 Building on this previous literature, we extracted concepts from the abstracts of scientific articles using the spaCy and Textacy Python packages \citep{honnibal2017, dewilde2021}.
 For our study, we identified concepts as noun phrases (i.e., nouns together with their dependents).
 We extracted single-word and multi-word noun phrases, using chunking.
 We then processed the noun phrases by lemmatizing each token, and removing spaces, stop words, and punctuation (see S1.2 Appendix).
 Examples of concepts extracted directly from our WoS abstracts include “religious service attendance”, “social capital”, and “youth unemployment.”

 After deriving a final list of noun phrases, we created concept networks by linking two phrases if they appeared in the same abstract.
+The edges were weighted based on the frequency with which the pair of concepts co-occurred.
+Self-loops were not permitted.
 We constructed networks for each subfield: 24 subfields for the WoS data and 10 subfields for the APS data.
-The networks were remapped every year using a one-year moving window (see Figure 3 Appendix for three-year moving window results).
+The networks were remapped every year using a one-year moving window (see Figure 5 Appendix for three-year moving window results).

-To reduce noise, it is common to focus on a subset of concepts \citep{Rule2015, hofstra2020}.
+To reduce noise, semantic network analyses commonly focus on a subset of concepts parsed from the raw text data \citep{Rule2015, hofstra2020}.
 We follow the approach of prior research and use frequency thresholds to prune extremely common (e.g., ubiquitous scientific phrases) and extremely rare concepts (e.g., typos and parse errors) from our data \citep{hofstra2020}.
+We began our process by excluding concepts that appeared in only a single article.
+Then, we generated 25 versions of our networks, wherein concepts were removed based on two thresholds: if they appeared in less than a certain percentage of articles (0.00\%, 0.001\%, 0.025\%, 0.05\%, and 0.1\%) and if they were present in more than a certain percentage of articles (1\%, 5\%, 7.5\%, 10\% and 100\%).
+For each version, we executed the core/periphery algorithm 10 times.
+We then averaged each core/periphery measure across these iterations for every version to produce a final average value.

-We opted to keep concepts that occurred in more than 0.1 percent and fewer than 1.0 percent of abstracts, resulting in 1,557 concepts from the physical sciences abstracts and 18,664 concepts from the social sciences abstracts (see Figure 4 Appendix results using an alternative threshold).
+Our analysis centered on the minimum and maximum thresholds that yielded the highest mean $Q^{cp}$-value (see S1.4 Appendix) across 10 iterations, signifying that the thresholds established networks most closely aligned with the ideal core/periphery structure.
+We also confirmed that, from a qualitative standpoint, the core/periphery structures are well-defined at these thresholds.
+Specifically, we focused on the version where concepts occurred in more than 0.1 percent and fewer than 1.0 percent of abstracts within a subfield.
+On average, abstracts from the physical sciences yielded 1,889.30 concepts per subfield, while those from the social sciences produced 2,510.46 concepts per subfield (see Figure 3 Appendix results using our 25 alternative thresholds).